henriettetuombe/EcoGuard1/README.md

 ### Prerequisites

-- PHP installed on your system
+- XAMPP installed on your system (includes PHP and MySQL)
-- MySQL installed and running on your machine
 - Git installed on your system

 ### Installation